Collins Heating & Cooling

 Opportunity What It Takes Est. Additional Revenue/Year Timeline

-Breaking into the Local Pack (Highland) 250+ reviews, GBP improvements, review velocity $18,000 - $48,000 6-12 months
+Getting into the Google Maps top 3 (Highland) 250+ reviews, Google profile improvements, steady new reviews coming in $18,000 - $48,000 6-12 months

-Ranking in Schererville & Munster Stronger city pages, targeted content, local signals $24,000 - $60,000 6-12 months
+Ranking in Schererville & Munster Stronger city pages, targeted content, more local presence $24,000 - $60,000 6-12 months

 Improving installation keyword rankings Strengthen existing install pages with content & reviews $24,000 - $48,000 3-6 months